 Maintain the Proper Pressure

 If you want to know how a grease gun is used correctly, you have to consider the pressure that is applied as well.
 For instance, if you are lubricating a bearing seal, you should not use any more pressure than 500 psi.
-Too much pressure can lead to some damages that can be expensive.
+Too much pressure can lead to some damage that can prove to be expensive.
 So, you need to be a master of the grease gun if you want to make the most of its use.

 Some Grease Gun Usage Tips

 Again, it cannot be overstated – when you know how a grease gun is used, you can ensure the continual operation of your machinery.
-Some basic tips should be followed along lines.
+Some basic tips should be followed along the way.
 For example, make sure you protect the pressure assembly on the gun by applying a layer of grease.
 Do this before inserting the gun’s plunger inside the barrel.